-Today I’m focusing on hair and sharing 5 tips to keep your hair hydrated and healthy!
+Today I’m focusing on hair and sharing how to get healthy hair in 5 steps!

 When Yves Rocher mentioned their ’30 Day Hair Challenge’ to me I was intrigued and decided to give it a try.
-The process included me trying the Yves Rocher recently released Low Shampoo for 30 days.
+The process included me trying their recently released Yves Rocher Low Shampoo for 30 days.
 As you know, Yves Rocher is a botanical beauty company using plant bases to create their skin and hair care formulas.
-This shampoo is a delicate, sulfate-free cleansing cream made to respect the integrity of your hair.
+This low shampoo is a delicate, sulfate-free cleansing cream made to respect the integrity of your hair.
 In fewer words…it’s much more gentle than your average shampoo.

-This Low Shampoo is totally unlike any shampoo that I have ever used before, especially because it doesn’t lather at all.
-I admit that at first the actual process of shampooing was a little unsatisfying because of this (I love bubbles…I can’t deny it!) but I’ve gotten used to it and now understand that lather isn’t everything (or anything, for that matter).
+The Yves Rocher Low Shampoo is totally unlike any shampoo that I have ever used before.
+Especially because it doesn’t lather at all.
+I admit that at first the actual process of shampooing was a little unsatisfying because of this (I love bubbles…I can’t deny it!).
+However, I’ve gotten used to it and now understand that lather isn’t everything (or anything, for that matter).

-When I started trying the low shampoo 6 weeks ago, I was washing my hair 6 or 7 times a week.
-I’ve been so surprised that after 6 weeks of using the low shampoo and making a true effort to wash my hair less frequently I’m now down to washing my hair just 3 times a week (although the Low Shampoo can be used daily if that is your routine preference).
-After this time I can honestly say that my hair gets less greasy less quickly, feels healthier and is much less dry looking and feeling.
+When I started trying the Yves Rocher low shampoo 6 weeks ago, I was washing my hair 6 or 7 times a week.
+I’ve been so surprised that after 6 weeks of using the Yves Rocher low shampoo and making a true effort to wash my hair less frequently I’m now down to washing my hair just 3 times a week (although the Yves Rocher Low Shampoo can be used daily if that is your routine preference).
+After this time I can honestly say that my hair gets less greasy less quickly, feels healthier and is less dry looking and feeling.
 The verdict?
 I guess you could say I’m a low shampoo convert!

 I’ve been using the Yves Rocher Hair Serum on my wet hair and allowing it to air dry before styling

-I started blow drying, straightening, crimping and curling my hair in the 8th grade and it has basically been a part of my daily routine since.
+I started blow drying, straightening, crimping and curling my hair in the 8th grade.
+It has basically been a part of my daily routine since.
 Anyone else in that same boat?
-Thankfully, in recent years I have purchased better tools than the cheapo crimper that I used back in high school but I know that heat can still be damaging if used too often.
+Thankfully, in recent years I have purchased better tools than the cheapo crimper that I used back in high school.
+I know that heat can still be damaging if used too often though.
 When possible, let your hair air dry to give it a break or opt for just a blow dry without curling or straightening afterwards.

 Duh, right?
-Trimming your hair rids you of the dried out ends and will help keep your hair its healthiest.
-Depending on your hair type and length, 1-3 months is typical but ask your hair care professional what they recommend for you.
+If you’re wondering how to get healthy hair, trimming your hair rids you of the dried out ends and will help keep your hair its healthiest.
+Depending on your hair type and length, 1-3 months is typical.
+Ask your hair care professional what they recommend for you.
 If you’re anything like me it’s probably a lot more frequently than you thought!